Luke Sikma

-Lucas Clayton Sikma (born July 30, 1989) is an American professional basketball player for Alba Berlin of the Basketball Bundesliga (BBL).
-He is the son of former National Basketball Association (NBA) Hall-of-Famer Jack Sikma.
+Lucas Clayton Sikma (born July 30, 1989) is an American professional basketball player who last played for Olympiacos of the Greek Basket League (GBL) and the Euroleague.
+He is the son of former National Basketball Association (NBA) player Jack Sikma.

 High school career

 Sikma, a 6'8" power forward, played high school basketball for Bellevue High School in Bellevue, Washington.
 He was a late bloomer, growing 7 inches over two years and only making the varsity team as a junior and senior.
 As a result, he was not highly recruited.
 Ultimately he chose to sign with the University of Portland.

 College career

 Despite his modest reputation coming into the Portland Pilots program in 2007, Sikma was able to make an immediate impact, starting 23 of the team's 31 games and averaging 6.1 points and 7.3 rebounds per game.
 After steady production as a sophomore and junior, Sikma stepped up his game significantly as a senior.
 He averaged a double-double at 12.9 points and West Coast Conference-leading 10.5 rebounds per game.
 He was named to the All-WCC first team.
 In his college career, Sikma scored 1,048 points (8.3 per game) and graduated as the Pilots' all-time leading rebounder with 987 (7.8 per game).